 The EMA will be updating the patient information leaflet for Protelos to reflect the prescribing guidelines and small risk of heart problems and blood clots.”
 5

 Because osteoporosis is not a disease, there’s no need to take any osteoporosis drug.
-In fact, in the Save Our Bones Program, I point out that no osteoporosis drug is worth the risk of dangerous side effects, and issue my own warning urging everyone to suspend the use of all osteoporosis drugs.
+In fact, in the Osteoporosis Reversal Program, I point out that no osteoporosis drug is worth the risk of dangerous side effects, and issue my own warning urging everyone to suspend the use of all osteoporosis drugs.